-FISCs are not regional so there are no Scottish, Irish or Welsh FISCs - there are BSBI FISCs that are intended to run in different parts of the country.
-The lab tests must include specimens from many different regions of the UK.
+FISCs are not regional so there are no English, Scottish, Irish or Welsh FISCs - there are BSBI FISCs that are intended to run in different locations The lab tests must include specimens from many different regions.

-There are three separate tests for a BSBI Field Identification Skills Certificate.
+There are three separate tests for a BSBI FISC.